 In June 2019, the National Inquiry into Missing and Murdered Indigenous Women and Girls released its final report, Reclaiming Power and Place containing 231 recommendations, called “Calls for Justice.”
 The report documents the systemic callousness and racism that have led to Indigenous women and girls being targeted for violence, why this situation has been allowed to continue, and what can be done to stop it.
 The findings of the Inquiry have been accepted by the Government of Canada, and by the church (A&P 2021 p.
 38).
 The Calls for Justice provide guidance for governments, and all Canadians, to work to end the crisis.

 The church is committed, with God’s guidance, to seek healing and wholeness with Indigenous peoples in ways that uphold the United Nation’s Declaration on the Rights of Indigenous Peoples, and which put into meaningful action the church’s rejection of the Doctrine of Discovery (A&P 2019, pp. 35, 368-377).
-This letter, written in December 2021, witnesses to the lived experiences of targeted violence that Indigenous women and girls face in Canada, and asks the government for information about how it will respond to the Inquiries’ Calls for Justice.
+The original letter, written in December 2021, witnesses to the lived experiences of targeted violence that Indigenous women and girls face in Canada, and asks the government for information about how it will respond to the Inquiries’ Calls for Justice.
+The template letter is updated periodically and encourages federal Members of Parliament to support the work of implementing the Calls for Justice.

 Read the original letter